EDUC 102 - Integrated Field Experience: Diversity, 0 credits.

 EDUC 321 - Methods of Teaching in PE, 4 credits.

 Prospective teachers are introduced to activities, materials and methods of instruction in physical education.
 Motor skill development, cognitive and affective domains are addressed.
 A clinical experience is included.
+Students must earn a B- to advance to student teaching.
 Prerequisites: Admission into the Teacher Education Program.
 Minimum GPA: 2.75

 Frequency: Alternate Years - 1st Semester